 Phase III is the final stage of drug development before application for market approval by regulatory authorities.

-Based on guidance from the FDA and EMA, InDex is planning a sequential phase III program with two induction studies and a yearlong maintenance study with patients that have responded to cobitolimod as induction therapy.
-The phase III program will form the basis for market approval by confirming cobitolimod’s overall efficacy and safety profile in a large enough group of patients with moderate to severe, left-sided ulcerative colitis with an inadequate response or failure to tolerate conventional therapy, biological therapy or JAK inhibitors.
+Based on guidance from the FDA and EMA, the phase III program for cobitolimod will consist of two sequential induction studies and a yearlong maintenance study with patients that have responded to cobitolimod as induction therapy.
+The phase III program will form the basis for marketing approval by confirming cobitolimod’s overall efficacy and safety profile in a large enough group of patients with moderate to severe, left-sided ulcerative colitis with an inadequate response or failure to tolerate conventional therapy, biological therapy or JAK inhibitors.

 Trial participants will receive a double-blind treatment with cobitolimod or placebo.
-This means that neither the participant, their treating physician, trial staff, contract research staff nor InDex knows which treatment is being administered.
+This means that neither the participant, their treating physician, trial staff, contract research staff nor InDex knows which treatment is being administered to each individual patient.
 All study medication will be identical regarding appearance, packaging and labeling.
 The trial will be held blinded until all data has been confirmed and a so-call “clean file” has been created.
 Only then will the results be compiled according to treatment group.

 Upon a positive read-out of the first study, InDex plans to initiate the second induction study with the best dose.
 With this sequential design we will read out the outcome of the first induction study before the next study is started, which will reduce the development risk of the program.
 The results of the first induction study will constitute a significant value inflection point and the remaining program can be optimized accordingly.